mwbit/reactnative/README.md

 #### 1 - VoiceRecognition :

 It's a simple voice recognition app.
-This app uses the speech-to-text library called react-native-voice, and was based on a sample of this project.
+This app uses the speech-to-text library called react-native-voice, and it was based on a sample of this project.